lycheeverse/lychee/README.md

       --dump
           Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked

+      --suggest <SUGGEST>
+          Suggest link replacements for broken links, using a web archive.
+Only supports "wayback" for the moment

   -m, --max-redirects <MAX_REDIRECTS>
           Maximum number of allowed redirects